spwhitton/consfigurator/doc/installation.rst

 The most recent tagged release of Consfigurator is usually included in `Debian unstable`_, and the .deb there should work fine on Debian stable and testing, and derivatives like Ubuntu.
-After adding an apt source for unstable, if necessary, ``apt-get install cl-consfigurator/unstable``.
+After adding an apt source for unstable if necessary, ``apt-get install cl-consfigurator/unstable``.

 .. _Debian unstable: https://www.debian.org/doc/manuals/debian-faq/choosing.en.html